TWUOnline/multi-access/pages/02.learning-design/02.course-planning/module.md

 [ui-accordion-item title="STEP 3: Course Learning Outcomes"]

-Third, we identify the learning outcomes we want students to understand.
+Third, we identify the learning outcomes we want students to achieve.
 Learning outcomes describe what learners will be able to *know, do and value* after a learning experience.
 They clearly explain the knowledge, skills, and attitudes students will gain through a course.

 It is crucial to have measurable learning outcomes listed on the course outline, as they communicate expectations to the learner and help guide the instructor.

-Note that for each course learning outcome, we need to identify the [TWU Student Learning Outcome](https://www.twu.ca/academics/student-learning-outcomes) it addresses as well.
+Note that for each course learning outcome, we need to identify the [TWU Student Learning Outcome](https://www.twu.ca/academics/student-learning-outcomes) it aligns with.
 In this part of the blueprint we ask you to categorize your learning outcomes, and begin to think of possible learning artifacts, or evidence of learning.

 ![alt-text](twu-bp-assessment.png "Assessment section in Blueprint")